Dinesh276/KPMG-Data-Analytics-Virtual-Internship/README.md

 ## Task 3: Data Insights and Presentation
 #### Using visualisations to present insights

-Developed a dashboard using Tableau that displays the data summary and results of the analysis.
+Developed a dashboard using PowerBI that displays the data summary and results of the analysis.
 Some of the focussed business context when presenting findings were:
 * What are the trends in the underlying data?
 * Which customer segment has the highest customer value?
 * What do you propose should be Sprocket Central Pty Ltd ’s marketing and growth strategy?
-* What additional external datasets may be useful to obtain greater insights into customer preferences and propensity to purchase the products?